-There are six qualities needed to recover from a life-threatening injury or achieve career goals
+Here are six qualities needed to recover from a life-threatening injury or achieve career goals

-Published in Macau Business magazine, August 2013
+Updated version in April 2021 of the article published in Macau Business magazine, August 2013

 By André Ribeiro

 If success is defined as getting what you want, how can you become successful?
 When you suffer a setback or face a challenge, how can you overcome it?